Tring to Berkhamsted via Tom's Hill Walk

 4. In 100 metres cross the main-line railway on footbridge No 109 and at its far side continue through the next field.
 In 70 metres go through the field-end boundary hedge and by a footpath post turn right onto a footpath.
 In 60 metres at a path T-junction, turn left uphill on a car-wide grassy track heading towards Norcott Court Farm .

 5. Go to the right of a metal field gate (when not propped open) and after 65 metres continue uphill past the farm buildings on the farm access road.
 In a further 40 metres you come to a farm-track T-junction.
-Here turn left for 5 metres then turn right over a gravel way.
-In 20 metres go through a wooden swing gate with a yellow arrow and head diagonally left , up a grassy field, your direction 340°.
+Here turn left for 5 metres then turn right with a footpath marker post to cross a gravel way.
+In 20 metres go through a wooden swing gate with a yellow arrow and in another 20 metres a second one in a fence line and bear diagonally left , up a grassy field, your direction 340°.
 There are often llamas or alpacas in this field and the adjacent field to its right, and they don’t seem to mind visitors.

 7. In 200 metres at the top of the field, beside the edge of woods, pass through a metal swing gate, head down and swing right towards a wooden fieldgate, by a four-arm footpath sign (the fourth arm, pointing in the direction you are to take, is missing) enter woods, your direction 45°.
 You are now going to ascend Tom's Hill on a pleasant way through woodland.